I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-yeah exactly my dad was if it was daylight hours and he had money in his pocket he was gambling what was his occupation he was he came he was a first generate he he moved to canada when he was he's got a great you should have him on the show he's got a great story he moved to canada when he was like 20 years old but didn't speak a lick of english became a dishwasher at kentucky fried chicken and just worked his ass off and so he moved his way up from dishwasher to restaurant to finally getting involved in real estate development he was at he had strip malls all over winnipeg
+Yeah, exactly.
+My dad was—if it was daylight hours and he had money in his pocket, he was gambling.
+"What was his occupation?"
+He was a **first-generation** immigrant.
+He moved to Canada when he was about 20 years old but didn't speak a lick of English.
+He became a dishwasher at Kentucky Fried Chicken and just worked his ass off.
+He moved his way up from dishwasher to restaurant work and finally got involved in real estate development.
+He had strip malls all over Winnipeg.
+You should have him on the show—he's got a great story.

 Sam Parr